tongqcx/calypso_auto_split/README.md

 # calypso_auto_split
-auto  run calypso split mode
+A scripts that contral calypso split mode